Men of Excellence Fund

-The program will fund up to 30 students per year from the surrounding metro area of which at least half will receive full tuition aid.
-The funding is available immediately for students who have applied for tuition assistance school.
+The program will fund approximately 30 students per year from the surrounding metro area of which at least half will receive full tuition aid.
+The funding is available immediately for students who have applied for tuition assistance.

 With the addition of this funding, Saint Xavier will provide more than $2.5 million in tuition assistance this year.
 Approximately 41 percent of its student body receives some level of assistance, with about 50 families qualifying for fully funded tuition each year.

 “My dad had a stroke halfway through my freshman year at St. X. My brother and I couldn’t have continued our education there if it weren’t for the generosity of others.
 The only requirement we were given was to do our best in school and to keep in mind that we should one day give back to the community.
 This new fund is a tremendous opportunity for students to experience learning in a community of faith that will offer them the gifts of integrity, hard work and commitment, just as it did for me.” – Alumnus John McCarthy, owner of McCarthy Strategic Solutions and Saint Xavier board member

 “While Saint Xavier High School has educated young men in Louisville for more than 150 years, some who may benefit most from our philosophy to ‘develop the gifts and talents of each student’ never even consider us for financial reasons.
 We are grateful to our alumni for the Men of eXcellence Fund that will be life-changing for hard-working, motivated students of limited means.” - Dr. Perry E. Sangalli, President